 We offer support services to industry in the areas of engineering and manufacturing.

 The Mission Reconfigurable Simulation Platform is designed to adapt to any military training requirement.
 It can flex in fidelity from handheld to portable to trailerized to institutional.
 It can support training from individual to mission rehearsal.
 It can be configured to train crews operating ground vehicles, aircraft, naval vessels, or construction equipment.

-We support of the U.S. Army’s STE Reconfigurable Virtual Collective Trainer (RVCT) program with an incarnation of the Mission Reconfigurable Open Systems Architecture.
-This highly innovative point-of-need version of MR features tool-less setup where kit components (dashboards, weapon controls, steering wheels, pedals, etc.) are hand-guided into place and locked in with minimal force.
-Users can switch from full-crew M1A2 to a Bradley, Stryker or Apache helicopter configuration in less than 30 minutes each.
-The design allows these systems to run on any company’s properly configured software – a true open systems innovation.
+We support of the U.S. Army’s STE Reconfigurable Virtual Collective Trainer (RVCT) program with our Mission Reconfigurable Open Systems Architecture.
+This highly innovative point-of-need version of MR features tool-less setup where kit components (dashboards, weapon controls, steering wheels, pedals, etc.) are hand-guided and locked into place with minimal force.
+Users can switch from full-crew Abrams to a Bradley, Stryker, or Apache helicopter configuration in less than 30 minutes each.
+The design allows these systems to operate on any company’s properly configured software – a true open systems innovation.

-Utilizing the portable packaging concept from UGT and RVCT, we have developed a series of interactive recruiting kiosks that challenge potential recruits to demonstrate skills in targeted Military Occupational Specialties (MOS).
+Utilizing the portable packaging concept from UGT and RVCT, we have developed a series of interactive recruiting kiosks that challenge potential recruits to demonstrate skills in targeted Military Occupational Specialties (MOS) or Ratings.